Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Introduction

 \section{Introduction}

 Recent years have witnessed the great success of applying deep learning (DL) to computer vision tasks.
-Supervised DL models, such as image classifiers, rely on large-scale labeled datasets to achieve good performance.
-Yet, with the increasing diversity of application domains, labeled data in limited domains turns out the bottleneck against performance improvement of supervised models.
-As a revolutionary breakthrough, representation learning~\cite{DZ17,GSK18,ZZY19} instead targets pre-training powerful encoders that transform unlabeled data samples into rich representations and are oblivious to downstream tasks or human supervision.
-The pre-trained encoders then serve as feature extractors to facilitate various downstream tasks with improved performance over classifiers.
+Different from supervised DL models, self-supervised learning which transforms unlabeled data samples into rich representations, has gained more and more popularity.

-Behind its powerful representation, it is non-trivial to obtain a state-of-the-art image encoder, which involves a massive amount of data, expensive computation, expert knowledge, and countless failure trials.
+Behind its powerful representation, it is non-trivial to obtain a state-of-the-art image encoder.
 For instance, SimCLR~\cite{CKNH20} uses 128 TPU v3 cores to pre-train a ResNet-50 encoder with a batch size of 4096.
-Therefore, such pre-trained encoders are usually established by big companies (e.g., Google, Facebook, and OpenAI).
+Therefore, many big companies provide cloud-based self-supervised learning encoder services for users.
+For instance, Cohere,\footnote{\url{https://cohere.ai/}} OpenAI,\footnote{\url{https://beta.openai.com/docs/api-reference/embeddings/}} and Clarifai\footnote{\url{https://www.clarifai.com/models/general-image-embedding/}} provide the embedding API of images and texts for commercial usage.
+There are many works \cite{LJQG21,CHZ22,JLG22} exploring security issues of encoder-based API.
+Therefore, it is a very important and urgent problem.